bogomolovs/dbhelper/README.md

 Some benchmark results (average of 5 runs):

 ```
+go test -bench .
 BenchmarkPreparedQueries      2000      851048 ns/op
-BenchmarkDbHelper             2000      914452 ns/op
+BenchmarkDbHelper             2000      914452 ns/op (overhead - 7.45%)
-BenchmarkGorp                 1000     1409280 ns/op
+BenchmarkGorp                 1000     1409280 ns/op (overhead - 65.6%)

+go test -bench . -benchtime 10s
+BenchmarkPreparedQueries      2000      932642 ns/op
+BenchmarkDbHelper             2000     1011751 ns/op (overhead - 8.48%)
+BenchmarkGorp                 1000     1723938 ns/op (overhead - 84.8%)
 ```

 Not sure how reliable these results are, but one can see that the overhead is quite small.
 The comparison to `gorp` here is not really fare, because it does not use prepared queries.
 However, this project was inspired by it and would make no sense if it was slower.
+Ten times smaller overhead makes sense, at least for my needs.